-The Entity has established a Medicaid Risk Reserve Fund, in accordance with Michigan Department of Health and Human Services guidelines, to assist in managing any potential operating shortfalls (as noted above) under the terms of its contract with the MDHHS.
+The Entity has established a Medicaid Risk Reserve Fund, in accordance with Michigan Department of Health and Human Services guidelines, to assist in managing risk under the terms of its contract with the MDHHS.

-NOTE 15 - CONTINGENT LIABILITIES
+NOTE 16 - CONTINGENT LIABILITIES

 Under the terms of various federal and state grants and regulatory requirements, the Entity is subject to periodic audits of its agreements, as well as a cost settlement process under the full management contract with the state.
 Such audits could lead to questioned costs and/or requests for reimbursement to the grantor or regulatory agencies.
 Cost settlement adjustments, if any, as a result of compliance audits are recorded in the year that the settlement is finalized.
 The amount of expenses which may be disallowed, if any, cannot be determined at this time, although the Entity expects such amounts, if any, to be immaterial.